ara3d/IFC-toolkit/README.md

 # Ara 3D IFC Toolkit

-A set of open-source C# libraries (.NET 8.0) for loading and querying IFC files in STEP format.

-A DLL built from source code taken from [Web IFC engine](https://github.com/ThatOpen/engine_web-ifc) is used to generate meshes.
+A set of open-source C# libraries (.NET 8.0) for loading and querying IFC files in STEP format and a C++ DLL built from source code copied from [Web IFC engine](https://github.com/ThatOpen/engine_web-ifc) for generating meshes.

-## Status

-We are just finishing up porting and merging code from two earlier prototypes:
-   1) a private implementation of a C# parser
-   2) a C++/CLR wrapper around the Web IFC engine.

 Parsing IFC files without creating meshes is very fast.
 Mesh creation is currently a bottleneck.

-Temporarily compiling this solution requires it to be built as part of the Ara3D mono-repository.

 ## Background